-In Evergreen Catholic Separate Regional Division No.2, we educate in an atmosphere of faith, hope, and love to prepare our students to live as compassionate, confident, and contributing citizens.
-Evergreen is a catholic school division in the Province of Alberta that consists of eleven schools in five communities with over 4,300 students and roughly 450 employees.
+In Evergreen Catholic Separate School Division, we educate in an atmosphere of faith, hope, and love to prepare our students to live as compassionate, confident, and contributing citizens.
+Evergreen Catholic Separate School Division in the Province of Alberta consists of eleven schools in five communities with roughly 4,000 students and 450 staff.

 Community Support Contact Information